 1 st A looked after child is a child who is (a) in the care of the local authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions as prescribed in Section 22(1) of the Childcare Act 1989 at the time of making the application.
 Previously looked after children are children who were looked after, but ceased to be so because they were adopted (or became subject to residence order 19 in special guardianship order).
 In such circumstances, a letter from the last Local Authority in which the child was in the care of will be required.
-2nd The child's place of residence is taken to be the parental/guardian home.
+It also includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted 2nd The child's place of residence is taken to be the parental/guardian home.
 Living in the catchment area does not guarantee you a place at your catchment school.
 3rd The term "siblings" includes half brother or sister legally adopted child being regarded as the brother or sister.

 4th Professional supporting documentation from the Lead Professional must be supplied and must be submitted with the application.
 The following list are the areas that are considered exceptional: a.
 Children of Crown Servants b.
 Children subject to Child Protection Plans Parents suffering domestic violence.
 This is dependent on documentary evidence by a Lead Professional 5 th Children of teaching staff who (a) have worked in the school over two years, or (b) have been recruited to fill a post for which there is a demonstrable skills shortage 6th Measurement of distance is in a straight line from the centre point of the home property to the school's main designated front gate, using a computerised mapping system.